techcnet/SlideCaptcha/README.md

 By using the required option inside the checkbox-tag, the form can only be submitted when the checkbox is checked.
 By clicking on the checkbox, the captcha is displayed.
 If the captcha has been solved correctly, the checkbox will be checked and the form can be submitted.
 Check again on the server side, as described in example 1, whether the captcha has really been solved.

 ## Example 3
 This example shows, how to use the captcha with a hyperlink.
-Insert a onclick-listener in the hyperlink-tag.
+Insert an onclick-listener in the hyperlink-tag.
 Also move the **href** link into the JavaScript-function:

 ````html
 <a href="" onclick="javascript:captcha('Example3.php');return false;">DOWNLOAD</a>